gibbok/notes-next-js/README.md

 Next.js can support a hybrid method, letting the developer choose which pre-rendering form to use for each page.

+Recommendation:
-Recommendation: use Static Generation with or without data when possible so it can be served from CDN (instance marketing pages, blog posts, doc, e-commerce product listing)
+Use Static Generation with or without data when possible so it can be served from CDN (instance marketing pages, blog posts, doc, e-commerce product listing)
-Use Server-side Rendering for the page where data is very frequently updated or changes on every request. it is possible to skip pre-rendering and use client-side JS for frequently updated data
+Use Server-side Rendering for the page where data is very frequently updated or changes on every request.
+It is possible to skip pre-rendering and use client-side JS for frequently updated data

 #### Static generation without data fetching

 For pages that require no fetching of external data, those are created at build time.

 #### Static generation with data fetching

 For pages that can be generated after fetching external data at build time.
 It can be used for pre-render page ahead of a user's request.
 It is possible to bypass static generation for specific pages using Next.js Preview Mode

 #### Static generation with data using `getStaticProps`

 The `getStaticProps` is a synch function that runs at build time, in that function we can fetch external data and pass it to the props of the component for that page.
 Notes:

 - Next.js polyfills `fetch()` by default on both client and server.
 - `getStaticProps` only run on the server-side.
 It will never run on the client-side.
 It won’t even be included in the JS bundle for the browser.
 That means you can write code such as direct database queries without them being sent to browsers.
-- in dev mode `getStaticProps` run on each request
+- in dev mode, `getStaticProps` run on each request
 - in prod mode, `getStaticProps` run at build time
 - `getStaticProps` can be only exported from a page

 ### Server-side rendering

 Fetch data at request time instead of build time, by exporting  `getServerSideProps` instead of `getStaticProps` from a page.
 `getServerSideProps` parameter (context) contains request specific parameters.

 Time to first byte (TTFB) will be slower than `getStaticProps` because the server must compute the result on every request, and the result cannot be cached by a CDN without extra configuration.

 ### Client side rendering

 Use if you do not need to pre-render the data, which consists of pre-rendering some static part of the page when the page load using JS to populate the remaining parts.
 Useful for a project where the data is updated frequently, or private projects where SEO is not relevant.

 ##  Dynamic URLs using dynamic routes

 Statically generate pages with paths that depend on external data, for instance, defaults for a blog post `/posts/<id>,` where `<id>` is the name of markdown file present in a folder at build time.

 - In Next.js pages that begin with `[` and end with `]` are dynamic routes in Next.js.
-- More on [feedback](https://nextjs.org/learn/basics/dynamic-routes/dynamic-routes-details) behavior here
+- More on [feedback](https://nextjs.org/learn/basics/dynamic-routes/dynamic-routes-details), summary of the behaviour:

 feedback = false: 404 is returned it no result found feedback = true: path will be rendered, or Next.js will server fallback version of the path, in background next will statically generate the request page on next request the pre-rendered content will be shown feedback = blocking, it will apply server-side rendering and cached for further requests

 ## API Routes

 API routes provide a solution to build your API endpoint with Next.js for instance in a new project you could build your entire API with API Routes.

 Do Not Fetch an API Route from `getStaticProps` or `getStaticPaths`` instead use helper functions, because both functions are running at the server-side and never at the client-side.